-The ASC team may be approached for support in writing social stories and will willingly assist.
+The class team may be approached for support in writing social stories and will willingly assist.
+There is an extensive library of social stories available on the network for staff to adapt in collaboration with parents and pupils as needed.